oracle-livelabs/database/ahf/ahf-Insights/ahf-upgrade/check-upgrade-ahf.md

 	The full run will happen every Sunday and 14 reports will be retained.

 ## Task 4: Upgrade Oracle Autonomous Health Framework (AHF)

-	You will now learn how to upgrade AHF after downloading **ahf_setup** which you need to complete on both nodes of the RAC Database Cluster.
+You will now learn how to upgrade AHF after downloading *ahf_setup*
+You must complete on both nodes of the RAC Database Cluster.
-	To save time you can do all of the Task 4a to 4d steps in parallel on the 2 nodes.
+>Note: To save time you can do all the steps in parallel on each node.

-## Task 4a: Download the new AHF installer from OCI Object Storage to each of the 2 nodes
-1. As the root user download the new AHF Installer using **wget**
+1. Download the new AHF installer from OCI Object Storage to each of the 2 nodes As the root user download the new AHF Installer using **wget**
 	```
 	<copy>
 	cd /tmp
 	wget  https://objectstorage.us-ashburn-1.oraclecloud.com/p/djRqaAzUijQEgNQgTRk05DY9DI-DgHGfDJXbOdWgO2TCWCPx9AtHjBd1tx-5lUpQ/n/idhbogog2wy7/b/ocw24-livelabs/o/AHF-LINUX_v24.6.1.zip
 	</copy>
 	```
-2. Repeat on the second node

-## Task 4b: Unzip the AHF 24.6.1 distribution

-1. Unzip the **ahf\_setup** installer script in the **/tmp** directory.
+2. Unzip the AHF 24.6.1 installer in to the **/tmp** directory.

 	```
 	<copy>